pepkit/geofetch/docs/howto-limit.md

-## How to limit the files downloaded by `geofetch.py`
+## How to specify multiple accessions

-Fetch data and metadata from GEO and SRA.

-This script will download either raw SRA data from SRA or processed GEO data from GEO, given a GEO accession.
-It wants a GSE number, which can be passed directly on the command line, or you can instead provide a file with a list of GSE accessions.
-By default it will download all the samples in that accession, but you can limit this by creating a long-format file with GSM numbers specifying which individual samples to include.
+If you just have a single accession, you can pass it to `geofetch` directly on the command line.
+If you want more control, either because you have multiple accessions, or you want to specify a subset of samples, then you can provide a file with a list of GSE accessions.

+By default, `geofetch` will download all the samples in every included accession, but you can limit this by adding a second column with **GSM accessions** (which specify individual samples with a **GSE dataset**).
 If the second column is included, a third column may also be included and will be used as the sample_name; otherwise, the sample will be named according to the GEO Sample_title field.
 Any columns after the third will be ignored.

+You may mix 1, 2, and 3 column lines in the file.
+SO, the 1, 2, or 3-column
-The 1, 2, or 3-column input file would look like this:
+input file could look like this:

 ```console
 GSE123  GSM#### Sample1